meetrajesh/letterpress/README.md

      define('DBPASS', '');
      define('DBNAME', 'letterpress');
      </pre>
+   * Replace your local database credentials if different from the constants above.
-   * Replace the CSRF secret with something randomly generated.
-Use this PHP code if you want to generate something random:
+   * Replace the CSRF secret with a randomly generated string.
+Use this PHP code if you want to generate a 32-character random string:

      <pre>
      $secret = '';